 Children who learn valuable social and emotional skills from an early age are better equipped to succeed in school and in life.

-According to emotional and social Intelligence expert, Dr. Daniel Goleman, human competencies, such as confidence, self-direction, the ability to remain calm under pressure, persuasion, influence, and collaboration are the hallmarks of success.
-Star performers in every aspect of life are those who have learned to harness their emotions and create effective relationships.
+Human competencies, such as confidence, self-direction, the ability to remain calm under pressure, persuasion, influence, and collaboration are the hallmarks of success.
+Star performers and leaders are those who develop the ability to harness their emotions and leverage effective relationships.

-Because a stressed brain makes poor choices.
-So, learning how to effectively manage emotions and master the social environment, gives children an advantage in school and life.
+Learning how to effectively manage emotions and master the social environment gives kids an advantage in school and life.

 Featuring creative story building activities, breathing exercises, and visualization, the Storycatching® method teaches children skills for positive emotional and psychological functioning.
 They learn emotional management, empathy, confidence, balance, resilience, and inner strength–vital skills for success in learning and life.